Teaching online guidebook

 - set up a forum for group work, either for formative or summative assessment (this could be a working space for students to develop a product)

 Access the quiz via the quiz iconin the relevant module where it is set up, or in the assessment hub (see FLO starter site).
 You can also click on a quiz list (f you have more than one set up in the topic) quickly from the Activities block.

 Quizzes can be set up for formative/summative assessment, as knowledge checks or as practice quizzes.
 You can set up a quiz to have no grades.
 See Quiz - purpose and settings for the many ways to use quizzes in your teaching.

 Help students prepare for the quiz

 You could set up a practice quiz (eg formative) so students get to experience doing a quiz in low-stakes circumstances.
-This could be a weekly 'test' of their understanding.
+This could be a regular 'test' of their understanding.
 FLO Student Support provides guidance for quizzes.